 While I'm away I will be re-running the most popular posts of the year.
 This was one of the most popular posts in November, 2015.
-At the end of October Google added a drawing option to Google Keep.
 Four Google Apps Updates You Might Have Missed This Week.
 Even for someone like me who spends many hours working in Google Apps every week, it can be hard to keep up with all of the updates that Google pushes.